The best Glock 19 weapon light is not the one with the most lumens. The G19 sits in an awkward middle ground between compact and full-size.

 Olight PL Pro 3 - Best For Training

-- The standout feature is the sliding rail key.
-While most lights give you 2 or 3 fixed keys, the PL-3 allows you to slide the light body precisely where you want it on the G19 rail.
+- The standout feature is the sliding rail key. the PL-3 allows you to slide the light body precisely where you want it on the G19 rail.
 This allows you to "limit the overhang" or pull the switches closer to the trigger guard based on your finger length.

 See More: Olight PL 3 Reviews